cambridgeltl/nn_for_LBD/README.md

 The LINE folder contains implementations of the LINE algorithm obtained freely on the internet.

 The *Models* folder contains the files for the models used.

 The data files used were too large for Github's file size limit.
-They can be found at:
+The Cancer landmark discovery and Swanson discovery datasets are the same as those used in the LION LBD paper and can be found at: http://lbd.lionproject.net/downloads.
+The BioGRID dataset used is from https://downloads.thebiogrid.org/BioGRID.
+Since the BioGRID dataset updates frequently, the exact dataset we used (version 3.4.167) would likely be archived; so can be found at: https://downloads.thebiogrid.org/BioGRID/Release-Archive/.

 The parameters that each script accepts are in the files.